bablokb/circuitpython-clock/README.md

 To support alternative hardware, you might have to implement a few lines of python-code.
-You need a suitable `configuration.py` and maybe a hardware-config-file.
+You need a suitable `configuration.py` and maybe a board-config-file.

 The `configuration.py` not only contains settings, it also creates the Python-objects wrapping the hardware.
 The `template`-directory contains a few sample configuration files.

-For battery-level and pin-alarm the necessary code is in `src/config` in a file named `<board-id>.py` (with "-" replaced by "_" in the board-id).
+Board-specific functions (like battery-level or pin-alarms) are in a file within `src/config`.
+The file has the name `<board-id>.py` (with "-" replaced by "_" in the board-id).

-If you don't care about battery-level and your wakeup-pin is pulled low, the default (in `src/config/def_config.py`) will be sufficient.
+If no board-specific file is available, the system uses `src/config/def_config.py`, which might already be sufficient.